felipeji/GOTO-XBs_docs/docs/index.rst

 The platform also features a range of analysis tools for working with light curves in real-time.
 These tools include data filtering, phase folding,  smoothing within user-defined time windows, periodogram analysis, plot generation, and more.

-Users can also download the data, both raw or previously filtered or smoothed light curves.
+Users can download the data, both raw or previously filtered or/and smoothed light curves.

 The platform is built on a Django framework.
 So far it consists of two applications: